dive0/c-sharp-unity-independent-study/entries/entry-2.md

 [Reference](https://docs.unity3d.com/ScriptReference/)

 This contains the scripting API that Unity provides.
-There's informtion on the classes, methods, properties and relevent information pertaining to it.
+There's information on the classes, methods, properties and relevant information pertaining to them.

 ## Starter Code
 ```
 //Namespaces
 using UnityEngine;